Let’s Get Physical: Holding On, Letting Go

 - Where are you holding tension?
 What’s standing out today?

-Breathe: Take a slow, steady inhale through your nose.
-And as you do, allow your body to soften.
+Breathe: Take a slow, steady inhale through your nose and as you do, allow your body to calm.

 - Repeat for a few more breaths.
 Nice and slow.